József Kovács (politician)

-Dr. József Kovács (born 15 July 1951) is a Hungarian physician and politician, member of the National Assembly (MP) for Gyula (Békés County Constituency II then III) since 2010.
+Dr. József Kovács (born 15 July 1951) is a Hungarian physician and politician, member of the National Assembly (MP) for Gyula (Békés County Constituency II then III) from 2010 to 2026.

+Kovács was a member of the local representative body of Gyula from 1994 to 1998 and from 2001 to 2010.
+He was also a member of the Békés County Assembly between 1998 and 2006.
 Kovács is the current Vice President of the Hungarian Red Cross since 2008.
 He was a member of the Parliamentary Committee on Health since 14 May 2010.
-He was elected Chairman of the Committee on Health, when István Mikola, then Chairman, was appointed Hungarian Ambassador to the Organisation for Economic Co-operation and Development (OECD), and resigned from his parliamentary seat on 28 February 2011.
-He was elected Vice Chairman of the Committee on Welfare following the 2014 parliamentary election.
+He was elected Chairman of the Committee on Health, when István Mikola, then chairman, was appointed Hungarian Ambassador to the Organisation for Economic Co-operation and Development (OECD), and resigned from his parliamentary seat on 28 February 2011.
+He was elected Vice Chairman of the Committee on Welfare following the 2014 parliamentary election, holding the position until 2026.
+He did not run in the 2026 Hungarian parliamentary election.

 Personal life

 He is married and has three children.